goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 2. <strong>Fitted Noise</strong>: During training, we record the mean and standard deviation of the final states of the sequences across all layers and heads.
 Then, we initialize the state with an IID Gaussian distribution with mean and standard deviation fitted to the ones seen during training (using a different mean / standard deviation for each layer and head).
 </div>
 <div style="text-align: justify; margin-bottom: 0.5em;">
-3. <strong>State Passing</strong>: We use the final state of a previous (unrelated) sequence as the initial state.
+3. <strong>State Passing (SP)</strong><sup id="fnref1"><a href="#fn1">1</a></sup>: We use the final state of a previous (unrelated) sequence as the initial state.
 These states are obtained by rolling the state recurrence on a given sequence (similar to what happens in validation when processing long sequences), and thus this intervention samples <em>attainable</em> states.
 </div>
 <div style="text-align: justify; margin-bottom: 0.5em;">
 4. <strong>Truncated Backpropagation Through Time (TBTT)</strong> <d-cite key="TBTT_1990"></d-cite> <d-cite key="TBTT_sutskever"></d-cite>: In this case, we split a long sequence into smaller chunks, and use the final state of each chunk as the initial state of the next one.
 This is equivalent to processing the whole sequence, yet stopping the gradient propagation between chunks.
 </div>

+{% details Difference between SP and TBTT  %}
+For simplicity, we implement SP by using the final state of the previous batch of sequences as the initial state of the new one.
+Thus, in practice the only difference between SP and TBTT is that TBTT requires carefully setting up the dataloader so that the sequences of the previous batch correspond to the prior parts of the sequences in the new batch.
+{% enddetails %}

 <div style="text-align: justify; margin-bottom: 1em;">
 The following figures show the results of post-training the official Mamba-2 models for 100 steps (~0.02% of pre-training budget) with each intervention: